delta-io/delta/README.md

 Refer to [SBT docs](https://www.scala-sbt.org/1.x/docs/Command-Line-Reference.html) for more commands.

+# Transaction Protocol

+Delta lake works by storing a transaction log along side the actual data files in a table.
+Entries in the log, called _delta files_, are stored as atomic collections of [actions](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/actions/actions.scala) in the `_delta_log` directory, at the root of a table.
+Entries in the log encoded using JSON and are named as zero-padded contigious integers.

+    /table/_delta_log/00000000000000000000.json
+    /table/_delta_log/00000000000000000001.json
+    /table/_delta_log/00000000000000000002.json

+To avoid needing to read the entire transaction log everytime a table is loaded, Delta Lake will also occasionally create a _checkpoint_, which contains the entire state of the table at the given version.
+Checkpoints are encoded using parquet and must only be written after the accompanying delta files has been written.

+## Requirements for Underlying Storage Systems

+Delta Lake's ACID guarantees are predicated on the atomicity and durability guarantees of the storage system.
+Specifically, we require the storage system to provide the following.

+1. **Atomic visibility**: There must a way for a file to visible in its entirely or not visible at all.
+2. **Mutual exclusion**: Only one writer must be able to create (or rename) a file at the final destination.
+3. **Consistent listing**: Once a file has been written in a directory, all future listings for that directory must return that file.

+Open source Delta Lake currently supports all these guarantees only on HDFS.
+It is possible to make it work with other storage systems by plugging in custom implementations of the [LogStore API](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/storage/LogStore.scala).

+As an optimization, storage systems can also allow _partial listing of a directory, given a start marker_.
+Delta can use this ability to efficiently discover the latest version of a table, without listing all of the files in the transaction log.

 # Reporting issues
-We use [Github Issues](/../../issues/) to track community reported issues.
+We use [Github Issues](https://github.com/delta-io/delta/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.

 # Contributing
-We happily welcome contributions to Delta Lake.
-We use [Github Pull Requests ](/../../pulls/) for accepting changes.
+We welcome contributions to Delta Lake.
+We use [Github Pull Requests ](https://github.com/delta-io/delta/pulls) for accepting changes.
+You will be propted to sign a contributor license agreement before you change can be accepted.

 # Community

-There are two mediums of communication withing the Delta Lake community.
+There are two mediums of communication within the Delta Lake community.

 - Public Slack Channel
   - [Register here](https://join.slack.com/t/delta-users/shared_invite/enQtNTY1NDg0ODcxOTI1LWE3YjMxOTM4MmM0YWNhNjE2YmI2OGI4N2Y3MTRhOWQ1YzE3MTMyYTM5YzRiZWZlYzMwYzk0M2JiZmJhY2Q4NWI)